va3wam/hexBot/doc/wireMotors.md

 # Wiring Motors

 There are 18 motors that need to be connected to 2 different motor drivers.
-The purpose of ths document is to ensure that your Hexbot's motor wiring is done the same way that the code in this repository expects it to be.
+The purpose of this document is to ensure that your Hexbot's motor wiring is done the same way that the code in this repository expects it to be.

  <figure>
   <img src="/img/hexbotMotorWiring.png" alt="Motor wiring" style="width:100%">